bigdatarich/LabSample/README.md

-# LabSample
+# LabSamples
-System to create, read, update, and delete lab samples.
+System to allow users to create, read, update, and delete lab samples.